 Should you find, on the other hand, that you consistently have money left over every month, you now have the opportunity to decide what to do with that extra cash.

-Perhaps you need to build up an emergency or "rainy day" fund.
+Perhaps you need to build up an emergency or "rainy day" fund—rule of thumb is to save three to six months' worth of expenses in case of an emergency.
 You could also be contributing more to your retirement savings.
 Consider paying off certain loans faster, or perhaps you can start saving up for a special or large purchase.